arrow_upward arrow_upward

 Online mapping tools can provide a general indication of property boundaries but may not always be entirely accurate.
 It is advisable to refer to official land records and surveys for precise boundary information.

-FAQ 2: What is the role of a licensed surveyor in determining property boundaries?
+FAQ 2: What is the role of a licensed surveyor in determining property boundaries in QLD?

 Licensed surveyors have the expertise and equipment to conduct accurate surveys and provide detailed survey plans.
 They play a vital role in defining property boundaries and resolving boundary disputes.